nhh-ban/git-Haavardwikse/README.md

 ## Problem 3

 The authors of the papers referenced above claim that their galaxy catalog is approximately complete because it is a *representative* sample of a particular volume in space (the ball of radius 11 megaparsecs centered on you and me).
 There are, however, some signs that the smaller objects are under-represented in the sample.
 Can you make a plot that reveals this tendency and a likely explanation?

+**Answer:**
+This plot shows the opposite, that there are a lot more small universes, this is most likely because there are more small galaxies than big ones.
+This is shown through many studies of the universe.
+The reasons for there being more small universes is hard to know without going deep into science.

 ## Problem 4 (optional)